Plant a Bee Garden

 Only use natural pesticides and fertilizers

-Avoid using herbicides or pesticides in the garden.
-They not only can be toxic to bees but also are best not introduced to children or adults that visit your garden.
+Avoid using herbicides or pesticides as they are toxic to bees.
 Ladybugs, spiders, and praying mantises will naturally keep pest populations in check.

 Create a “bee bath”